-Picture this: day 60 of your workout streak.
+Day 60 of your workout streak.
 You open RazFit, and the screen fills with light.
-A new badge — the 60-Day Warrior — drops into your collection.
+A new badge, the 60-Day Warrior, drops into your collection.
 For a rational adult who knows, objectively, that this is a pixel graphic representing nothing tangible, the feeling is surprisingly powerful.
 Your chest lifts.
 You screenshot it.
 You feel, unmistakably, like someone who does this now.

 Why Your Brain Treats a Digital Badge as a Real Accomplishment

 Ryan and Deci’s (2000) foundational work on Self-Determination Theory (SDT) helps explain this.
 SDT identifies three core psychological needs that sustain motivation: autonomy (feeling in control of your choices), competence (feeling capable and growing), and relatedness (feeling connected to others).
-When a fitness badge is earned by overcoming a genuine challenge, it directly satisfies the competence need — the brain receives a concrete signal that it has grown.
-The badge becomes informational rather than controlling, which SDT research shows is the crucial distinction between rewards that enhance versus undermine intrinsic motivation (Ryan & Deci, 2000, PMID 11392867).
+When a fitness badge is earned by overcoming a genuine challenge, it directly satisfies the competence need, giving the brain a concrete signal that it has grown.
+The badge becomes informational rather than controlling, which SDT Evidence from Ryan et al. (2000) shows is the key distinction between rewards that enhance versus undermine intrinsic motivation (Ryan & Deci, 2000, PMID 11392867).

 The Field Evidence: Do Badges Actually Change Behavior?